bck01215/elasticnow-timetracker/ReadMe.md

 This project was inspired by [Preston Gibbs](mailto:pgibbs1@liberty.edu) and his hate for time tracking.

 ## Usage
+### Autocomplete
+`elasticnow --generate   [possible values: bash, elvish, fish, powershell, zsh]` outputs the autocompletion that can be pushed to proper file for autocomplete.
 ### Authentication
 To initialize the repo you will need to run `elasticnow setup`.
 This will generate a config.toml.
 The location is dependent on the operating system but can be found at the top of the help output.